s0md3v/Arjun/README.md

 `python3 arjun.py  -u https://api.example.com/endpoint --get -d 2`

 #### Adding HTTP Headers
 Using the `--headers` switch will open an interactive prompt where you can paste your headers.
-Press `Ctrl + S` to save and procced.
+Press `Ctrl + S` to save and `Ctrl + X` to procced.

 ![headers](https://image.ibb.co/jw5NgV/Screenshot-2018-10-27-18-45-32.png)